elastic/helm-charts/metricbeat/README.md

 This Helm chart is a lightweight way to configure and run our official [Metricbeat Docker image][].

+**Warning**: This functionality is in beta.
+The design and code is less mature than official GA features and is being provided as-is with no warranties.
+Beta features are not subject to the support SLA of official GA features (see [supported configurations][] for more details).

 **Warning**: This branch is used for development, please use [6.8.10][] release for released version.